-Given Boston University’s commitment to involving students in research, the CRC will once again administer its SONA research participant pool facilitating fellows’ efforts to recruit students.
+Given the University’s commitment to involving students in research, the CRC once again had a busy semester in facilitating fellows’ efforts to recruit students as research participants via our SONA research participant management system.
 The SONA pool gives students an opportunity to become involved with various research activities across COM while earning course credit for doing so.
-Instructors who are interested in including their courses in the Fall 2022 SONA pool should reach out to our Lab and Research Manager, Lindsy Goldberg at firstname.lastname@example.org.
+This semester, 17 studies were conducted, recruiting students from 26 different COM courses to participate in 24 research opportunities.

-Our fellows also have access to the CRC’s biometric technology which include devices for measuring heart rate, sweat levels in the skin, and eye movements.
-We have software for the experimental design, execution, and analysis of these psychophysiological measurements.
-Lindsy has been certified by iMotions on use of this technology and will be offering training workshops for interested students and faculty.
-For a quick primer on demystifying biometrics, you can read more here.
+Our fellows have also been using the CRC’s biometric technology which includes devices for measuring heart rate, sweat levels in the skin, and eye movements.
+Our Lab and Research Manager, Lindsy Goldberg, has been certified by iMotions on use of this technology and has hosted numerous classes and individual students for demonstrations of our iMotions equipment.
+She has offered workshops on biometrics in media effects research with specific modules on galvanic skin response, facial expression analysis, and eye tracking.
+A quick primer on demystifying biometrics is available here.

 With the assistance of Master Lecturer Anne Danehy, the CRC continued its Media and Technology Survey highlighting the expertise of several of our fellows.
 The questions were administered by Ipsos, the market research company, using their eNation Omnibus, a nationally representative online survey that measures attitudes and opinions of 1,000 adults across the United States.
 We fielded one survey about artificial intelligence in the workplace, led by Dr. James E. Katz along with two PhD students, Ekaterina “Katya” Novozhilova and Dongpeng Huang.
 The other survey involved public perceptions of climate change, led by Dr. Arunima Krishna and Dr. Chris Wells.